MPN

 The usual high purity amorphous silica sample holder used in the MPN system unfortunately is attacked rather rapidly by molten compounds which have freely migrating alkali ions in them.
 Thus previous attempts to measure in the melt regime have resulted in destroyed sample holders and very questionable data, due to interaction of the ions with the silica of the holder!
 High purity alumina is known to react much more slowly with active ions, so was considered as a possible substitute holder material.
 Since out technique requires long, very uniform tubes which can withstand large temperature gradients, no ceramic seemed practical as a replacement material.

-most molten compounds, so the usual subtraction techniques for removing the influence of the
+Fortunately, the loss tangent for high purity alumina is relatively low compared with most molten compounds, so the usual subtraction techniques for removing the influence of the sample holder could be used without seriously decreasing the accuracy.

 Sample Description: